T

 activity

-Vilnius boasts a vibrant street art scene.
-Explore areas like Paupys or the walls around Užupis to discover impressive murals and graffiti that add a modern artistic layer to the city.
+Vilnius has a growing street art scene.
+Explore areas like Paupys or the streets around Užupis to discover vibrant murals and creative graffiti that add a modern layer to the city's historic fabric.

 4. Evening